-On the afternoon of January 13, 1923, an out of control blaze destroyed the home of “Doctor” Tom Jeffries in the Wake Forest neighborhood now known as the East End.
+On the afternoon of January 13, 1923, an out of control blaze destroyed the home of “Doctor” Tom Jeffries in Wake Forest’s northeast neighborhood.

 Jeffries, born a slave in Virginia, migrated to Wake Forest after the Civil War and eventually took a job as a janitor and groundskeeper at the college.
 His partnership with Wake Forest College President Charles Taylor led him to build the famous rock wall and plant the grounds with shrubs, flowers, and towering magnolias.